mehmettkocc/ai-projects/README.md

 cse250b-projects
 ================
-Four projects throughout the quarter ad-hoc solutions for projects written mainly in Matlab:
+Four projects throughout the quarter and ad-hoc solutions for projects written mainly in Matlab:

 1. Training logistic regression model with SGA and L-BFGS and testing on Gender Recognition (DCT) @ http://mlcomp.org/datasets/1571